runekaagaard/django-hypergen/README.rst

 Realtime capabilities are first class citizens in Hypergen via Django Channels.
 Automatically create consumers and react to realtime events.

 **Websockets**:
 Hypergen brings realtime to the forefront with Django Channels.
-Set up is a breeze—quickly establish consumers and instantly react to live events.
+Set up is a breeze - quickly establish consumers and instantly react to live events.
 It's realtime made simple and friendly, just the way we like it.

 **Production Ready**:
 We've deployed Hypergen in projects spanning tens of thousands of lines, serving over 100,000 unique users more than 10 million requests.